tommybobbins/miniature-enigma/README.md

 source_bucket_arn = "arn:aws:s3:::my-cool-source-bucket-2025-09-06"
 destination_bucket_arn = "arn:aws:s3:::my-cool-destination-bucket-2025-09-06"
 ```
+- Ensure that object versioning is enabled on the source bucket
 - Login to the source Account 0123456789
 - init, plan and apply if you are happy
 ```